 While the site layout is quite different from that which was approved in 1995, the access to the site remains the same, with the subdivision utilizing two access points, one onto Harry S. Truman Drive and one onto Mount Lubentia Way.
-Questions have arisen concerning the need for both access points, and staff has the following findings in this regard:
+Questions have arisen concerning the need for both access points, and the following are findings in this regard.